Kantara Initiative: History

 The initiative was established in 2009 by a group of identity management (IDM) technical interoperability organizations using a bi-cameral system of governance.
 Responding to industry consortia fragmentation, Kantara aimed to form a unified, transparent and inclusive member organization for digital identity community stakeholders.

 In 2011, Kantara focused on serving the needs of relying parties.
-Kantara did so by developing assessment, assurance and trust marks for federated trust frameworks, as well as developing urgently needed specifications quicker than the lengthy processes undertaken by Standards Development Organizations (SDOs).
-Private and public sector relying party organizations (initially from the United States, but now worldwide) joined the initiative to develop identity and credential requirements and operate conformance and assurance programs, thus complementing the missions and outputs of other industry consortia, such as PDEC (Personal Data Ecosystem Consortium), Customer Commons the CARIN Alliance, Identity Commons, FIDO Alliance and IDESG (assets transitioned to Kantara Educational Foundation in June 2018).
+Kantara did so by developing assessment, assurance, and trust marks for federated trust frameworks, as well as developing urgently needed specifications quicker than the lengthy processes undertaken by Standards Development Organizations (SDOs).
+Private and public sector relying party organizations (initially from the United States, but globally as of 2024) joined the initiative to develop identity and credential requirements and operate conformance and assurance programs, thus complementing the missions and outputs of other industry consortia, such as PDEC (Personal Data Ecosystem Consortium), Customer Commons the CARIN Alliance, Identity Commons, FIDO Alliance and IDESG (assets transitioned to Kantara Educational Foundation in June 2018).

 Formerly an affiliate program under IEEE-ISTO, Kantara Initiative self-incorporated as a 501(c)6 nonprofit organization in January 2016.
 In 2018, two financially separate but similarly missioned and branded organizations were established—Mittetulundusuhing Kantara Initiative Europe, an Estonian based Trade Association, and Kantara Initiative Educational Foundation Inc, a US incorporated 501(c)3 in the US.